CURRENT HOURS: Programs by reservation November-April

 • Ages 16 and up

 Expand your cooking skills with a skillet-fried chicken meal on the wood-burning stove.
-Learn to control the stovetop temperatures by adding just the right amount of wood for frying—without burning the dessert in the oven—at the 1900 Farm House.
+Learn to control the stovetop temperatures by adding just the right amount of wood for frying—without burning the dessert in the oven.
 You will brine, bread, and fry chicken on the stovetop and make two veggie side dishes, along with a sweet fruit dessert.

 Textiles Classes